-Unihan Database and extension A (20992 + 6582 chars)
+Unihan Database and extension A (20,992 + 6,582 chars)

 The CDNC took Reference 1 – Reference 4 as sources to set up a fundamental character set, then imported variant characters from Reference 5 – Reference 8 to develop variant mappings, generated the CDNC IDN table with 19520 Chinese characters.
 All fall in the range of Reference 9 (Unicode 3.2) and Reference 10 (Unihan Database and extension A).